Anguillidae: Physiology

-Paired frontal bones of skull make for a stronger cranium which aids in their variable burrowing tendencies with mud as well as maneuvering through terrestrial obstacles when hiding under rocks and logs that they encounter at the waters bottom where they spend most of their time during the day.
+Paired frontal bones of skull make for a stronger cranium which aids in their variable burrowing tendencies with mud as well as maneuvering through terrestrial obstacles when hiding under rocks and logs that they encounter at the water's bottom where they spend most of their time during the day.

 Ventral lateral gill slits make up eighty-five percent of gas exchange and are highly efficient in converting between salt and freshwater.
-This feature really separates the Anguillidae, freshwater eels, from other eels who have internal gill chambers.
+This feature separates the Anguillidae, freshwater eels, from other eels that have an internal gill chamber.

-Many species have variegated skin which means they will vary in color depending on their environment so that they can maintain the highest grade of camouflage.
+Many species have variegated skin, which means they will vary in color depending on their environment.
+This adaptation helps them camouflage, which they utilize for ambushing prey and hiding from predators.

 The dorsal, anal and caudal fins are fused and pelvic fins are lacking.
-Dorsal fin begins mid body creating a long continuous fin where in other species it begins more posterior and is not as prominent in length.
+Dorsal fin begins at the mid body, creating a long continuous fin, where in other species it begins more posterior and is not as prominent in length.
 Their body movement depends highly on undulation originating near the anterior axial end.
 Due to the fins being fused we see a highly skilled swimmer amongst the Anguillidae which aids in migration and hunting/predation.

 It was mistakenly reported that Anguillidae lack a scapular bone but after further research and more advanced staining techniques they have a scapula and coracoid which make up their pectoral girdle.
 The presence of a scapula is important in muscle attachment and allows for the upper head to move in various directions as well as increase strength of body undulation, thus increasing swimming capabilities.
 The presence of a scapula allows for stronger movements of pectoral fins which aid in movement across terrestrial obstacles.